EXPERT ADVICE

 How to fix high water pressure

-If you've followed the steps above and you’re still unable to figure out what's wrong, it's time to call a professional plumber.
+If you've followed the steps above and you’re still unable to figure out what's wrong, it's time to call a plumber.

 A plumber will work out what’s causing the issue through a process of elimination.
 Faults they’ll be looking for include: